lakshay1341/CarCatalog/README.md

 ## 📋 Overview

-**Rent-A-Car** is a robust Spring Boot application designed to provide a complete solution for vehicle rental management.
+**CarCatalog** is a robust Spring Boot application designed to provide a complete solution for vehicle catalog and rental management.
 The system allows users to browse available vehicles, make reservations, manage bookings, and process payments through a secure RESTful API.

 The application supports both individual and corporate customers, with different workflows for each.
 It includes features for tracking vehicle maintenance, crash history, and city-based operations.
 The system also handles additional services that can be added to rentals, such as GPS or child seats.